ibm-messaging/mq-dev-samples/TechCon21/README.md

 ### Checking the messages on the queue

-You can use the console to check the messages were delieverd to ```DEV.QUEUE.1```
+You can use the console to check the messages were delieverd to ```DEV.QUEUE.1```.

 ## Running the Java sample application in a container

-Following section aims to illustrate the principle of containerizing an application and not best practices.
+The following section aims to illustrate the principle of containerizing an application, and not the best practices for doing so.

 ### Create the docker network

-To simplify the configuration enabling the application container to talk to the queue manager server we'll use a docker network
+To simplify the configuration enabling the application container to talk to the queue manager server, we'll use a docker network

 ```
 docker network create techcon21